mtquadros/mtquadros.github.io/README.md

 # Distributed Group System
-The goal of this project is to build a module that implements a group of hosts in the same LAN (Local Area Network) that provide an API for programming distributed applications with crash fault tolerance.
+The goal of this project is to build a module that provaide to group of hosts in the same LAN (Local Area Network) an API for programming distributed applications with crash fault tolerance.

 ## About the code
 The code is in C++ language.
 The code is private and available just for job interviews of the owner.
+Contact:www.google.com/mtqaudros

 ## About demonstrations
 The demonstrations will be available by video gif (if possivel) or